Monday, December 23, 2024

 As a result of the destruction of a significant number of energy facilities at certain times, the capacity deficit may reach 10%.

-According to him, the main problem associated with the unstable energy balance is the lack of reserves of maneuverable capacities: “They mainly hit thermal stations and transformer substations of hydroelectric power plants (which ensure maneuverability - “Apostrophe”).”
+According to him, the main problem associated with the unstable energy balance is the lack of reserves of maneuverable capacity: “They mainly hit thermal stations and transformer substations of hydroelectric power stations (which ensure maneuverability - “Apostrophe”).”

 There is damage to critical infrastructure in almost all regions, but front-line areas suffer the most.